Plant-Net/HIVE/README.md

 Important libraries and versions are:
 - scikit_posthocs (tested on v0.11.1)

-Please install the remaining imports if not already done.
+Please install the remaining imports that can be missing, if not already done: ```pandas, numpy, math, scipy, sklearn```

 ### Usage
 ```python bHIVE1.0.py -h``` will give you the following help message: